WSUtilityFunctions¶

 - jlWSDocumentation: Symbol -> WSExpression

-jlWSDocumentation(sym)printsWSinformations about the symbolsym.
-For example: example{jlWSDocumentation sin}
+jlWSDocumentation(sym)printsWSinformation about the symbolsym.
+Note that theWSlanguage is preferable.
+Trivial implementation.
+For example: example{jlWSDocumentation sin} example{jlWSDocumentation ArcSin}

 - jlWSExport: (String, WSExpression) -> WSExpression

 jlWSExport(file.ext, obj)exports the object obj to the file file.ext.
 The extension ext will determine the saved format.
-AWSexpression for example can be exported in an image file, it will be saved in theWS‘StandardForm’ whereas in FriCAS it is outputted inWS‘OutputForm':example{x:=jWSExpr(x);jlWSExport(“legendreP.png”, legendreP(7, x))}
+AWSexpression for example can be exported in an image file, it will be saved in theWS‘StandardForm’ whereas in FriCAS it is displayed inWS‘OutputForm':example{x:=jWSExpr(x);jlWSExport(“legendreP.png”, legendreP(7, x))}

 - jlWSExportString: (WSExpression, WSExpression) -> WSExpression

-- jlWSImport: (String, WSExpression) -> WSExpression
+- jlWSFileFormat: (String, WSExpression) -> WSExpression

-- jlWSImport: String -> WSExpression
+- jlWSFileFormat: String -> WSExpression

 - jlWSPlot: (WSExpression, WSExpression) -> WSExpression